TheArchives/ArchBlock/README.md

 ArchBlock
 =========

+Builds are available!
+You can get them at [my Bamboo server](http://bamboo.gserv.me/browse/PLUG-BLOCK/latest).

+---

 ArchBlocks provides a fairly revolutionary block protection system.
 We're tired of the plot plugins, of the buyable regions and precious-stones-style area claims.